rustic/busybox/README.md

 # Busybox

-This Docker image allows you to run busybox commands on a Docker host (or anywhere) that may be missing some utilities.
+This Docker image allows you to run Busybox commands on a Docker host (or anywhere) that may be missing some utilities.
 An example use case would be on Fedora CoreOS where you may not want additional packages layered in.

 ## Usage